 4. You’ll Never Run Out of Options

 Whether you’re looking for romance or science fiction, audiobooks have it all.
 Just like when you start browsing new release for eBooks, audiobooks also have a multitude of choices.
-Using the right app is also important, and there are a lot on the market.
+Using the right app is also important, and there is a lot on the market.
 Nook is a great one, especially if you’re already buying from their store.
 GoodEreader.com describes Nook app as well designed and highlights its offering of over 50,000 audiobooks.
 That’s a lot of content to digest, and undoubtedly will offer something in which you’re interested.
 Trying to keep track of that many titles can be overwhelming, but by reading reviews you can figure out what you’ll enjoy hearing.
 Audiobooks allow you to relax on your commute into work.
 Whether you’re interested in immersing yourself in an epic fantasy novel or you just want to experience classic literature for a second time, allowing narrators to relay this to you in voice is an incomparable experience.
 One of the most important parts of getting started in the morning is setting a mindset for the day, and one of the most important aspects of having an enjoyable social life after work is being able to wind down.
 Audiobooks make all of this possible, especially since they’re focused on allowing the listener to go at their own pace in terms of when you listen and absorb what’s being said.
 Not every novel is a good candidate to become an audiobook, but for the classics that are and the new release you’ll inevitably discover, there’s no better place to find these audiobooks than the digital marketplace.